Skip to main content

 • Insurance

-Off-Campus scholarship funds that are left over after the above charges are paid are refunded to students beginning the third day of classes of each semester/term.
+Off-campus scholarship funds that are left over after the above charges are paid are refunded to students beginning the third day of classes of each semester/term.

 If you withdraw, cease enrollment, or do not follow specific guidelines from the granting organization, our office will return funds to the granting organization within 90 days after the end of the current semester.
 Pending funds will not be held.